How Long Does a Misdemeanor Stay on Your Record? (Forever)

 Each state has its own version of “Ban the Box” laws regulating whether or not certain misdemeanors can be used in employment or housing decisions.
 Links to state laws that have “Ban the Box” legislation are in the table below.

-When asking How long does a misdemeanor stay on your record?” it’s also important to know how those records can be used in accordance with state laws.
+When seeking to know the amount of time a misdemeanor stay on your record, it’s also important to learn how those records can be used in accordance with state laws.

 State Ban the Box Links